luk036/luk036.github.io/proglang/temp.md

 Function Object
 ---------------

 In Python, a function is also an object.
-Thus, you can pass in a function as an argument, or define a local function.
+Thus, you can pass in function as an argument, or define a local function.
 In Modern C++, you can use a lambda function to simulate it.

 .small[ .col-6[

+In Python:

 ```python
 def do_case(G, k):